pateldeev/cs480Patel/PA2/README.md

 The orbit and rotation can also be changed with the mouse.  <br>
   Left click: reverse orbit direction <br>
   Right click: reverse rotation direction <br>
+<br><br>
+To exit the application, you can press the escape key during execution and everything will close.

 ## Extra Credit - Menu
+I have also implimented an extra credit menu system.
+It is turned on by default, but can be turned off with the -m command line argument.
+The menu can be used to reinitalize the program at a different camera position.
+This is helpful in debugging and viewing the exact movement of the cube.
+Simply change the coordinates and click the button to change the camera location.
 <br>